CPPM Procedure Chapter C: Reimbursement of Expenses

 Travel expenses for party conventions, fundraising events or political functions are the personal responsibility of the official.

-If an official with a physical disability requires a personal attendant in order for him or her to travel to discharge official duties, the personal attendant may claim at Group IV rates, for expenses incurred and allowances permitted for the period that the personal attendant aided the official in the discharge of official duties.
+If an official with a physical disability requires a personal attendant in order for them to travel to discharge official duties, the personal attendant may claim at Group IV rates, for expenses incurred and allowances permitted for the period that the personal attendant aided the official in the discharge of official duties.
 The application of Group IV rates to a personal attendant is limited to transportation, meals, accommodation and out of pocket expenses necessarily incurred for the purpose of this travel.
 A personal attendant may also be a spouse.

 For ministers' staff, it is not necessary to differentiate between constituency and government business.
 Ministers' staff are governed by the same policies and procedures that affect public servants and travel expenses are paid by the Ministry of Finance.